Check out our advice on how to succeed inside and outside the classroom to make your medical school dreams a reality!

 Some high schools offer a medical academy.
 This is an elective program that allows students to earn their high school diploma and receive specialized coursework and training in the medical field.
-If your high school offers this, definitely take advantage of it.
+If your high school offers this, take advantage of it!
 Teachers in programs like these often come from medical backgrounds themselves.
-They can share their experiences and probably lots of great stories too!
-Your program may have an experiential component where you are required to earn specific medical certifications and volunteer/work part-time in the field.
-This is a great way to get early exposure to a medical career to ensure it’s right for you and provide you valuable hands-on experience.
+Your program may require experiential learning in which you volunteer or work part-time.
+This is a great way to gain exposure to a medical career and valuable hands-on experience.

 What do I major in?

-For admission into med school, you are required to have earned a bachelor’s degree and complete certain prerequisite courses (math, science, social science, and even some English classes etc.) to lay the foundation for success in med school courses.
+For admission into medical school, you are required to have earned a bachelor’s degree.
 Your major choice is up to you as long as you’ve taken the required prerequisites.
-Traditionally, students choose majors like Biology, Health Sciences, Biochemistry etc. These have the majority of prerequisite courses already built into the curriculum and provide a strong foundation in the sciences, but by choosing something more unique, like history or bioethics or economics, your application to med school will likely stand out among your peers.
-Here are some additional tips for choosing your major!
+Traditionally, students choose majors like Biology, Health Sciences, Biochemistry, and so on.
+These majors have certain prerequisite courses built into the curriculum and provide a strong foundation in the sciences.
+However, choosing something more unique like history, bioethics, or economics, your application to medical school will likely stand out amongst your peers.

 Go to tutoring!

-You want to be sure to earn high grades in your Pre-Med classes (and really in all of your classes) to be a competitive applicant for med school.
-It’s also important to not just memorize the material for the sake of passing your tests.
-Instead, you want to master it because it will come up again on the MCAT, which is the admissions exam for med school (kind of like the SAT and ACT all over again) and within your med school classes.
-Pre-med classes are no joke, so tutoring will definitely become your best friend.
-Make it a priority when you get to college to find the tutoring center, learn about their offerings, and schedule it into your normal routine.
+You want to be sure to earn high grades in your pre-med classes to be a competitive applicant for medical school.
+Pre-med classes are no joke, so knowing when you need to ask for help is important.
+Make it a priority to find the tutoring center, learn about their offerings, and schedule it into your normal routine.